 The legislation provides expedited procedures and strict timelines for legal and environmental reviews, to ensure certainty and predictability in producing sustainable timber harvests and revenues from these lands.
 While upholding federal environmental laws, the bill would provide for a streamlined approach to undertaking environmental analysis, providing for two large scale environmental impact statements – one each for moist and dry forests – that will study 10 years of work in the woods, rather than a single project, as is the case now.
 Preparation of those documents requires upfront consultation among federal agencies.

 After the initial analysis, subsequent projects that are consistent with the 10-year environmental review will not require further analysis, and suits over individual projects will be limited.
 The legislation also eliminates the time-consuming and costly “survey and manage” requirements for O&C lands.

 This strategy takes the most controversial harvests off the table.
 Old growth stands currently over 120 years old in moist forests and individual trees over 150 years old across the O&C landscape can never be cut.
-Timber harvests and thinning projects must protect water quality, highly erodible land, wetlands, endangered or threatened species, and tribal cultural sites.
+This bill requires federal agencies to carefully examine impacts of harvests on key resources, including water quality, highly erodible land, wetlands, fish and wildlife, and tribal cultural sites.
 Spotted owl nest trees are protected and harvests that may impact endangered species require coordination with the U.S. Fish and Wildlife Service and National Marine Fisheries Service.